 I am an adult with absolutely no previous music background.
 Can I begin at this "late date"?

-The answer is unequivocally yes!
-While we all know that learning something like a new language or routine can often be a bit more “challenging” at an older age, the old adage “where there is a will, there is a way” absolutely holds true.
-The biggest impediment is simply finding adequate and regular time in the midst of one’s already hectic life schedule.
-So long as you can bring to your studies a consistent amount of attention, coupled with the guidance of a sensitive and patient instructor, there is no reason why anyone should not be able to gain a good deal of satisfying accomplishment.
-Carefully approached with the right materials, learning the new language of music notation can be as logical a process as so much else that we continually learn throughout our lives.
-After all, how many of us have successfully learned to master the utterly foreign demands of computer skills later in life?!
+Yes!
+While learning something new can be a bit more “challenging” at an older age, the old adage “where there is a will, there is a way” absolutely holds true.
+Often the biggest impediment is finding adequate and regular time in your schedule.
+If you can bring consistent attention to your studies, coupled with the guidance of a sensitive and patient instructor, there is no reason you should not be able to gain a good deal of satisfying accomplishment.
+Carefully approached with the right materials, learning the new language of music notation can be as logical a process as so much else that we learn throughout our lives.
+After all, how many of us have successfully learned to master the foreign demands of computer skills later in life?!

 How does one determine how much at-home practicing is necessary?

-A useful rule-of-thumb might be to figure that each day’s practice should be as long as the lesson is.
-If, for example, you take a three-quarter-hour lesson each week, try to plan on 45 minutes of well-focused time each day with your instrument.
-Those 45 minutes could even be effectively split into two sessions at different times of day.
-It would be good to have a minimum of five good practice sessions each week, and a maximum of six.
-Yes, six!
-Everyone is entitled to at least one day off!!
+A useful rule-of-thumb: Each day’s practice should be as long as the lesson is.
+If you take a 45-minute lesson each week, try to plan on 45 minutes of well-focused time each day with your instrument.
+That time can be effectively split into two sessions at different times of day.
+It's good to have a minimum of five good practice sessions each week, and a maximum of six.
+Yes, six.
+Everyone is entitled to at least one day off!

-My child really wants to play an instrument, but becomes very nervous at the thought of performing in a recital.
-Is this required, and just what is the value of recitals?
+My child really wants to play an instrument, but becomes very nervous at the thought of performing.
+Are recitals required, and what is the value?

-Most teachers will encourage each student to perform at least once each year.
+Most teachers encourage each student to perform at least once each year.
 Nazareth CMP is very fortunate to have the use of the comfortable Wilmot Recital Hall several times during the school year.
-It is large enough to create a real "performance atmosphere", but not so large as to intimidate a young player.
-Having to prepare one’s pieces for a recital is the best way to learn how to really concentrate and focus.
+It is large enough to create a real "performance atmosphere," but not so large to intimidate a young player.
+Having to prepare pieces for a recital is the best way to learn how to really concentrate and focus.
 There is little that beats the wonderful feelings of accomplishment and pride after a successful performance.
 Self-confidence is immeasurably enhanced through this experience.
-And this goes for all ages—even adult students (who often admit to greater fear than younger students do!).
+And this goes for all ages — even adult students (who often admit to greater fear than younger students do).

-Just what is “Theory” and why is it something I have heard that I ought to study?
+Just what is “theory” and why have I heard I should study theory?

-Music Theory has to do with the language of music—how it is written, how its sounds make sense, how being able to recognize one thing can lead to other fascinating observations and understanding.
-Music is indeed a language, very much like the verbal expression we take so much for granted.
-Being able to recognize and identify what amounts to the "grammar" of this language makes the experience of playing an instrument—and also just listening to music—so much more logical, reliable, and best of all, easy.
-Starting at an earlier age, just as we learn the rudiments of language throughout our school-age years, is the best way to incorporate these basic concepts.
+Music theory has to do with the language of music — how it is written, how its sounds make sense, how being able to recognize one thing can lead to other fascinating observations and understanding.
+Music is indeed a language, much like the verbal expression we take for granted.
+Being able to recognize and identify what amounts to the "grammar" of this language makes the experience of playing an instrument — and listening to music — so much more logical, reliable, and best of all, easy.
+Starting at an earlier age, like we learn the rudiments of language throughout our school-age years, is the best way to incorporate these basic concepts.
 Nazareth CMP offers two such classes for younger students on Saturday mornings.

 Registration for lessons at Nazareth CMP continues throughout the school year.
-Tuition is prorated, so that it would be applied only from the starting date, not the entire semester (which is seventeen weeks in length).
+Tuition is prorated, so it would be applied only from the starting date, not the entire semester (which is 17 weeks).
 As many as seven lessons are available during the summer.

-What happens if I have to miss a scheduled lesson?
-Is there a make-up policy at Nazareth CMP?
-If my child cannot make it one week, might it be possible for me to "substitute" for him or her in the lessons, so I can brush up a bit on my old skills?
+What happens if I have to miss a lesson?
+Is there a make-up policy?
+If my child cannot make it one week, can I "substitute" for him or her in the lessons, so I can brush up on my old skills?

 My child (or I myself) seems to have to spend a lot of time alone with the instrument.
 If it is not something that can be played in a band or orchestra, what other opportunities are there?

 This is so often an issue with pianists.
-While their instrument is perhaps the most versatile, it can be a solitary undertaking.
-Playing in small ensembles, usually referred to as "chamber music", can be a thoroughly enjoyable experience for players of almost any age.
+While the instrument is perhaps the most versatile, it can be a solitary undertaking.
+Playing in small ensembles, usually referred to as "chamber music," can be enjoyable for players of almost any age.
 This can encompass duets at the same keyboard, two pianos being played by as many as four players (!), and especially playing with a mix of other instruments (both with and without piano).
 Much music is written for the widest range of abilities and combinations, and it can be readily arranged for specific situations.
-As it turns out, the hardest part of doing this is finding a time that works for everyone involved.
+The hardest part is finding a time that works for everyone.
 The rest can be pure fun!
 Refer to the link for "Ensemble Program" for more information.

 Does my child receive any sort of evaluation of progress for the lessons at Nazareth CMP?

-At the end of each semester, the teacher will fill out a Progress Report and give it to the student and parents.
-This form will provide an overview of the semester's work, in terms of application, accomplishment and initiative.
-Parents are always encouraged to be in contact with the teachers when necessary, by phone or in person (or even email), to share any concerns.
+At the end of each semester, the teacher fills out a progress report and gives it to the student and parents.
+This form provides an overview of the semester's work in terms of application, accomplishment, and initiative.
+Parents are always encouraged to be in contact with the teachers when necessary, by phone or in person (or via email), to share any concerns.
 Teachers will also provide feedback as the need arises throughout the year.